Cynthia Lord

-Cynthia Lord is an American children's author.
+Cynthia Lord is an American author of children's literature.
 Her debut novel Rules was published by Scholastic, Inc. in 2006, and was a 2007 Newbery Honor book and winner of the Schneider Family Book Award.

 Early life

 Lord was born in Massachusetts and grew up in New Hampshire.

 In college, Lord had some short stories published, and won a contest with one.

-Career
+Personal life

 Lord lives with her husband and their two children, one of whom has autism, in Brunswick, Maine.